SS Birma: Titanic

 In April 1912, Birma was sailing from New York to Rotterdam and was fitted with a De Forest Wireless Telegraphy system.
 On 14 April, the ship received CQD and SOS distress messages from Titanic.
 Birmas wireless operator, Joseph Cannon, quickly noted down the location, as given by Titanic, of 41°46'N. 50°14'W. He asked what had happened and Titanic responded that they were sinking after having struck an iceberg.
 Birmas captain, informed of the situation, relayed a message to the stricken vessel that his ship was 100 nautical miles away and expecting to arrive at the given location at approximately 6:30 am on 15 April.
 Initially, Birmas crew did not know that the ship in distress was Titanic, as the latter's call sign of "MGY" was so new that it was not in Birmas identification books.
 They were later informed by the nearby that "MGY" was Titanic.

 Birma eventually reached the given co-ordinates at 7:30 am, but realised the position given by Titanic must be incorrect because of the large amount of pack ice in the vicinity; they were still 13 nautical miles from where Titanic actually sank.
-Birmas telegraphy room picked up messages from reporting that they had rescued Titanic survivors, and Birma offered supplies.
-The response from Carpathia was "shut up".
-This was attributed by Cannon to be part of a Marconi's Wireless Telegraph Company policy not to provide information to ships that did not use Marconi wireless sets.
-Further attempts at communication with Carpathia resulted in similar rebuttals aside of a standard Ship's Salute from their flags.
+Birmas wireless picked up messages from reporting that they had rescued Titanic survivors.
+Birma later claimed that they offered supplies but was Carpathia was "shut up" because they didn't have a Marconi set; such a communication does not appear the Birma wireless log however, and Carpathia did later communicate with other non-Marconi ships.
 As a result, Birma returned to her planned course and on 15 April, passed what her crew believed to be the iceberg that sank Titanic and photographed it.
 The crew held a memorial service on board and flew the flags of the United States and Russia at half-mast.
 Though they did not carry a British flag, the passengers made one and it was also flown at half-mast.